robocorp/rpaframework/packages/main/README.rst

      - python=3.7.5
      - pip=20.1
      - pip:
+       - rpaframework-aws==1.0.0 # included in the rpaframework as an extra
        - rpaframework-dialogs==1.0.0  # included in the rpaframework by default
        - rpaframework-pdf==3.0.0  # included in the rpaframework by default
+       - rpaframework-windows==3.0.0 # included in the rpaframework by default

 .. note:: Python 3.6 or higher is required